A brief cultural history... of shame.

 Pick your favorite outrage.
 Mine are the shocking levels of inequality in the US.
 The greed and rapacity is unfathomable and I'm a connaisseur of the misrule of African despots.

 The whole American healthcare shell game is another one for Captain Obvious.
 Where do we start on that front?
-For shame, it's taken an apocalyptic pandemic to settle the public health debate (and we're still hearing form straggling naysayers equipped with Koch-donated megaphones).
+For shame, it's taken an apocalyptic pandemic to settle the public health debate (and we're still hearing from straggling naysayers equipped with Koch-donated megaphones).

-Sidenote: The broader healthcare debate hit uncomfortably close to home recently.
+Sidenote: The broader healthcare debate hit

 On Christmas Eve, our 6 year old swallowed a coin and had to be taken to the emergency room for x-rays and then surgery to remove it.
 He was back home 5 hours later.
 Thankfully he was back to normal by Boxing Day.